tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Shut down the machine fully.
 Connect the flash drive with the installer ISO to a USB-C port through the USB A to C adapter.
 If on a Mac mini, you must use the USB-C ports as U-Boot does not support the USB-A ports at this time.
 If not using Wi-Fi, connect the Ethernet cable to the network port or adapter as well.

-Start the Mac, and U-Boot should start booting from the USB drive.
+Start the Mac, and U-Boot should start booting from the USB drive automatically.
+If you've already installed something to the internal NVMe drive, U-Boot will try to boot it first.
+To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `run bootcmd_usb0`.

 GRUB will start, then the NixOS installer after a short delay (the default GRUB option is fine).
 You will get a console prompt once booting completes.
 Run the command `sudo su` to get a root prompt in the installer.

-If you've already installed something to the internal NVMe drive, U-Boot may try to boot it first.
-To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `run bootcmd_usb0`.
+If the console font is too small, run the command `setfont ter-v32n` to increase the size.

 #### Partitioning and Formatting

 **DANGER: Damage to the GPT partition table, first partition (`iBootSystemContainer`), or the last partition (`RecoveryOSContainer`) could result in the loss of all data and render the Mac unbootable and unrecoverable without assistance from another computer!
 Do not use your distro's automated partitioner or partitioning instructions!**

 We will add a root partition to the remaining free space and format it as ext4.
-Alternative partition layouts and filesystems are possible, but not covered by this guide.
+Alternative partition layouts and filesystems, including LUKS encryption, are possible, but not covered by this guide.

 Create the root partition to fill up the free space:
 ```